Jaizzer/restaurant/README.md

 # Jaizzer Restaurant Template
 At Jaizzer, we understand the significance of an engaging online presence for your restaurant.
 Our repository is designed to serve as a foundation—a versatile and flexible template that empowers restaurant owners like you to build an impressive website without the complexities of starting from scratch.
 Whether you're an experienced developer or a newcomer, our template simplifies the process, allowing you to focus on showcasing your culinary delights and unique atmosphere.

+This is my own generated website using the template: [Jaizzer Restaurant](https://jaizzer.github.io/jaizzer-restaurant/)

 ## Table of Contents